primayoriko/ASPNetCore-Template/README.md

 ## Feature Used
 --------
-In these projects I've included template for basic and additional features of an ASP .NET Core project, they are
+In these projects, I've included template for basic and additional features of an ASP .NET Core project, they are
 1. Authentication [ *MVCApp* ]
 2. Localization and globalization [ *MVCApp* ]
 3. Custom Middleware [ *MVCApp* | *WebAPI* ]